DarynaP/dez-project-earthquakes/README.md

   - [Artifact Registry API](https://console.cloud.google.com/apis/library/artifactregistry.googleapis.com)

-For more information you can follow this [tutorial](https://www.youtube.com/watch?v=18jIzE41fJ4&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=3&ab_channel=DataTalksClub%E2%AC%9B)
+For more information follow this [tutorial](https://www.youtube.com/watch?v=18jIzE41fJ4&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=3&ab_channel=DataTalksClub%E2%AC%9B)

 ### Terraform
-We will use Terraform to build and manage GCP infrastructure.
-Terraform configuration files are located in the [terraform folder](terraform), there you can find the detailed information about the files:
+Terraform was used to build and manage GCP infrastructure.
+Terraform configuration files are located in the [terraform folder](terraform), there can be found the detailed information about the files:
 - [variables.tf](terraform/variables.tf) - contains variables to make your configuration more reproducible;
 - [main.tf](terraform/main.tf) - is a key configuration file consisting of several sections;
 - [table1_schema.json](terraform/table1_schema.json) - contain the JSON schema for the Data Warehouse table.